MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/ios/index.md

 1. In Xcode, select the **mfpclient.plist** file and edit the **host** property with the IP address of the MobileFirst Server.

-    Alternatively, if you have installed the MobileFirst Develper CLI then navigate to the project root folder and run the command `mfpdev app register`.
-If a remote server is used instead of a local server, first use the command `mfpdev server add` to add it.
+     Alternatively, if you have installed the MobileFirst CLI then navigate to the project root folder and run the command `mfpdev app register`.
+If a remote server is used, [use the command `mfpdev server add`](../../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts/#add-a-new-server-instance) to add it.

 2. Press the **Play** button.